zhufuyi/sponge/cmd/protoc-gen-go-gin/README.md

 ## protoc-gen-go-gin

-According to protobuf to generate gin registration route code, you can use their own log and response to replace the default value, in addition to generating registration route code, but also support the generation of http handler template code and call rpc server template code.
+According to protobuf to generate gin registration route codes, you can use their own log and response to replace the default value, in addition to generating registration route code, but also support the generation of http handler template code and call rpc server template code.

 <br>